 In conjunction with a stepped reduction of stimulus payment amounts, a refined policy may direct government support to sectors or businesses with a higher chance of recovery.
-This may be in the form of grants or government-guaranteed credit which will shift the delivery mechanism away from the tax and superannuation systems.
-We note the effectiveness of the ATO and the tax profession in administering government programs and suggest that the government could utilise the ATO's infrastructure and capability to manage grant programs on behalf of other departments.
+This may be in the form of grants or governmentguaranteed credit which will shift the delivery mechanism away from the tax and superannuation systems.
+We note the effectiveness of the ATO and the tax profession in administering government programs and suggest that the government could utilise the ATO's infrastructure, capability, reach and strong working relationship with the tax profession to manage grant programs on behalf of other departments.